Skip to main content

 How to become a BIM software developer?

-We work very hard to make this library better every day, and you can help us!
+We work very hard to make our libraries better every day, and you can help us!
 If you find any error while using it, don't hesitate to let us know and we will take care of it as soon as possible.

 This is how you can report a bug: